dusk-network/docs-public/src/content/docs/developer/smart-contract/guides/compiling.md

 components = ["rust-src", "rustfmt", "cargo", "clippy"]
 ```

-This ensures compatibility with the rusk-abi dependency in your contract.
+This ensures compatibility with the `dusk-core` dependency in your contract.

 ### 3. Add the wasm target